-What is a wide area network(WAN)?
+What is a wide area network(WAN) in networking?

 What is WAN?

-Why we need a Wide Area Network(WAN)?
+Why do we need a Wide Area Network(WAN)?

-- Uses fewer technologies, e.g., ethernet, etc. A WAN needs to cover a long-distance transmission, for that it uses Frame Relay etc.
+- Uses fewer technologies, e.g., ethernet, etc. A WAN needs to cover a long-distance transmission.
+For that, it uses Frame Relay, etc.

 - LAN may not need redundancy, while a WAN needs to be redundant to offer 24*7 connectivity.

-What are the WAN protocols?
+What are the network protocols for WANs?

 A WAN network uses various protocols for faster access.
 Most of them are the data link layer protocols.
 Following is the list.